Written and directed by Rusty Cundieff

 The Samuel Goldwyn Company

 You know how sometimes two movies with a similar premise will get made and released around the same time?
-Like Olympus Has Fallen and White House Down last year, or Deep Impact and Armageddon back in 1998.
+Like Olympus Has Fallen and White House Down last year, or Deep Impact and Armageddon back in 1998?
 Well, in 1993 the same thing happened when two comedies about fictional gangsta-rap groups were released.
 In March, CB4 starring Chris Rock came out and was a hit, while 3 months later this film came out and flopped.
-I saw CB4 in the theater when it came out (and loved it) and didn’t see this film until a couple of years later on TV, and in retrospect this was the superior film.
+I saw CB4 in the theater when it came out (and loved it) and didn’t see this film until a couple of years later on TV, and in retrospect, this was the superior film.

 Over the cross of the film, many aspects of hip-hop culture and rap music are satirized.
 The group N.W.H. itself is both a parody of N.W.A. and 2 Live Crew, with a dash of Public Enemy thrown in.
-Just as the group is at the peak of their popularity, divisions arise when Tasty-Taste gets a new girlfriend named Cheryl C. (Rose Jackson) who begins to convince Tasty-Taste that Ice Cold is hogging the spotlight in the group, especially after Ice Cold gets a starring role in a movie called New Mack Village.
+Just as the group is at the peak of its popularity, divisions arise when Tasty-Taste gets a new girlfriend named Cheryl C. (Rose Jackson) who begins to convince Tasty-Taste that Ice Cold is hogging the spotlight in the group, especially after Ice Cold gets a starring role in a movie called New Mack Village.
 Cheryl C. is trouble, and when Tasty-Taste catches her and Ice Cold in bed the group breaks up.
 They each begin solo careers, Ice Cold starts doing dance music ala M.C.
 Hammer and C&C Music Factory.
 Tasty-Tasty concentrates on making diss records aimed at Ice Cold, while Tone Def starts making alternative rap music.

 After a year apart, the group reunites for a concert, and we get a happy ending.
-During the credits we’re told that they’re working on a new album, and that Nina Blackburn and Ice Cold had a child together and are engaged to be married.
+During the credits, we’re told that they’re working on a new album and that Nina Blackburn and Ice Cold had a child together and are engaged to be married.

 This film is intelligent and funny with over-the-top humor that verges on slapstick without being silly.
 It’s a shame that it’s been so overlooked.